1Password/onepassword-operator/secret-injector/README.md

 To inject a 1Password secret as an environment variable, your pod or deployment you must add an environment variable to the resource with a value referencing your 1Password item in the format `op://<vault>/<item>[/section]/<field>`.
 You must also annotate your pod/deployment spec with `operator.1password.io/inject` which expects a comma separated list of the names of the containers to that will be mutated and have secrets injected.

+Note: You must also include the command needed to run the container as the secret injector prepends a script to this command in order to allow for secret injection.

 ```
 #example